RattSplat/Evolve/README.txt

 Hoever, the GitHub at https://github.com/maddog986/Evolve will continue Evolve and keep it updated and fix any issues that may come up.
 Many admins still use Evolve and want to see it continue.
 People are welcome to submit bug fixes, contribute, and create addons through branches.

+This branch is for gmod12.
+If your testing with a gmod13 server please see the gmod13 branch!

 Code Contributors:
 	MadDog